South Korea is open to international tourism

 Last-minute flights to South Korea.
 The real cost of convenience.

 Last-minute flights are often touted as a great way to save money, but the reality is far from it.
 Booking last-minute flights to South Korea almost always never works out.
-The convenience of being able to book a flight on the fly is a dangerous game of chance, and you will most likely end up paying significantly higher than booking in advance.

-The common perception may be that airlines decrease ticket prices to fill empty seats as the departure date approaches.
-However, the truth is that airfares depend on demand.
-Based on years of research and current customer data, the airlines know what people are willing to pay for specific flights and dates.
-They are also well aware that people are willing to pay a premium for flights they need to take immediately.
-To make the most money, the airline will sell its cheapest fares first and then increase the prices right before the flight to take advantage of business travelers and others who are willing to pay the premium price for late booking.
+Based on years of research, the airlines know what people are willing to pay for specific flights and dates.
+To make the most money, they will sell their cheapest fares first and then increase the prices right before the flight to take advantage of these travelers who are willing to pay the premium price for late booking.

-Occasionally, airlines can put some seats on sale to fill the remaining seats, but these are for unusual times and unpopular places.
-Popular destinations and dates around peak travel times tend to sell out quickly.
+Occasionally, airlines can offer last-minute deals to fill the remaining seats, but these are for unusual times and unpopular places.
+Popular destinations and dates tend to sell out quickly.

 Airlines of South Korea